 Heavy choking smog was blocking the sun and sickening citizens in Los Angeles and New York City.
 Lake Erie’s oxygen content was so low it sustained precious little fish.
 Leaded paints and auto exhausts were at high enough levels they could cause birth defects.
-Industrial cities like St. Louis and Newark, with scores of belching smoke stacks, stank to the point of causing nausea and skin rashes.
+Industrial cities like St. Louis and Newark, with scores of belching smoke stacks, stank to the point of causing nausea and skin rashes in children.

 I’m not painting some dystopian future landscape here.
 I was in grade school at the time and it was all real.
 Whether in the air, water or earth, we could not escape the fact we were destroying the very country we lived in.
-By 1970, there were few pollution deniers about [including in Congress!], as the evidence was widespread and undeniable.
+By 1970, there were few pollution deniers left [including in Congress!], as the evidence was widespread and undeniable.

 Ecology had become a legitimate science and a topic of daily dinner table discussions.

 The burgeoning environmental movement reminded people that our air, water and land resources were finite.
 In the 1960s, our industrial states were more worried about losing industries than about preventing pollution.
-It was clear the US needed a federal environmental policy.
+It was clear the US needed a Federal environmental policy.

 President Richard Nixon was at first reluctant to create a federal agency that set and enforced environmental laws.
 He had bigger fish to fry at the time, like the ongoing War in Vietnam.
 But by 1970, the Vietnam War no longer dominating headlines.
 Concerns about pollution became a new priority for the White House.
 With backlash from all directions, the message of outrage and concern was getting through to even Nixon.